clicon/clixon-docs/configuration.rst

 Configuration
 =============

-Clixon configuration files are XML files modelled by YANG.
+Clixon configuration files are XML files modeled by YANG.
 By default, the main config file is installed in ``/usr/local/etc/clixon.xml``, but can be changed by the ``-f <file>`` command-line option.

 The YANG specification for Clixon configuration is `clixon-config.yang